diegovdc/tieminos-web/README.md

 If you are using [CIDER](https://github.com/clojure-emacs/cider) you can also just jack-in via `cider-jack-in-clj&cljs`.

+### Refrisk
+`npm run re-frisk-remote`

+### Adding new routes on the server
+For some reason it seems like it is necessary to restart the repl when adding a new route for it to register.

 ### Sending stuff over the websocket.

 The frontend then should look something like